 This is the only 5-star hotel at Heathrow Airport.
-It offers a number of bars including a Perrier Jouët bar and the Sphere lobby bar, and restaurants including La Belle Epoque which has been awarded 3 AA Rosettes and is London Heathrow’s only fine-dining restaurant, which is really very good!
+It offers several bars, including a Perrier Jouët bar and the Sphere lobby bar, and restaurants, including La Belle Epoque, awarded 3 AA Rosettes and London Heathrow’s only fine-dining restaurant, which is really very good!

 It is worth knowing that you can book a parking-inclusive package at London Heathrow.
 Their ‘Park Stay & Fly’ includes 4 / 8 / 15 days parking and an overnight stay and is bookable via the Sofitel website.

-The rooms are not noteworthy and are pretty standard for an airport hotel, all be it with plenty of space, upgraded finishings and amenities, superbly quiet quadruple glazing (double glazing, then a gap, then double glazing again) and blackout curtains.
-The black marble bathroom here is large (see pictures in our full review) with a walk in shower, bath with TV screen in the wall and it offered ESPA toiletries while we stayed.
+The rooms are not noteworthy and are pretty standard for an airport hotel.
+All be it with plenty of space, upgraded finishings and amenities, superbly quiet quadruple glazing (double glazing, then a gap, then double glazing again), and blackout curtains.
+The black marble bathroom here is large (see pictures in our full review) with a walk-in shower, bath with a TV screen in the wall, and it offered ESPA toiletries while we stayed.

 The lounge isn’t big, with seating for around 40 people, but it provides a space to relax and includes internet access, food and drinks.
-The complimentary continental breakfast (06.30-10.30) was a decent spread with a buffet choice of scrambled egg and sausages, smoked salmon, breads and jams, cereals, fruit, berries, yoghurts and smoothies, as well as juices, coffees and teas from a machine.
-I can’t comment on the afternoon tea (15.00-16.30), as I did not experience it.
-In the evening (between 17.00-22.00) there was a good selection of beers (bottles of Peroni, Asaki and one other), wines and spirits.
-The food offering was not huge and served on very small plates, but there was just about enough to fill you up with noodle vegetable dishes, chicken skewers, fried fish, greek salad, cheese, biscuits and nuts.
+The complimentary continental breakfast was a decent spread with a buffet choice of scrambled egg and sausages, smoked salmon, bread and jams, cereals, fruit, berries, yogurts, and smoothies, as well as juices, coffees, and teas from a machine.
+I can’t comment on the afternoon tea, as I did not experience it.
+In the evening, there was a good selection of beers (bottles of Peroni, Asaki, and one other), wines, and spirits.
+The food offering was not huge and served on very small plates, but there was just about enough to fill you up with noodle vegetable dishes, chicken skewers, fried fish, greek salad, cheese, biscuits, and nuts.

 It is worth mentioning that the Sofitel is the best luxury airport hotel for all terminals at Heathrow.
-For example, the most convenient hotel for terminal 4 is the Hilton which is connected to terminal 4 but it is somewhat dated.
-If you chose to stay at the Sofitel instead, you can take public transport to the other terminals.
+For example, the most convenient hotel for terminal 4 is the Hilton connected to terminal 4, but it is somewhat dated.
+If you chose to stay at the Sofitel instead, you could take public transport to the other terminals.

 7. InterContinental Johannesburg At O.R Tambo International Airport

-InterContinental Johannesburg O.R Tambo Airport is South Africa’s best luxury airport hotel and includes fast WiFi, a gym, a swimming pool and self-help business center.
-Rooms are extremely nice with a classic Intercontinental style and lots of space.
+InterContinental Johannesburg O.R Tambo Airport is South Africa’s best luxury airport hotel and includes fast Wi-Fi, a gym, a swimming pool and self-help business center.
+The rooms are extremely nice with a classic Intercontinental style and lots of space.
 Executive rooms are corner rooms with even better views of the airport.
-The decor is in African browns and bathrooms have spacious showers.
-Blackout curtains and soundproofing ensure an excellent nights sleep.
+The decor is in African browns, and bathrooms have spacious showers.
+Blackout curtains and soundproofing ensure an excellent night’s sleep.
 The hotel’s signature dining venue, Quills Bar & Restaurant, is one of the top restaurants near Johannesburg, offering everything from game dishes to seafood to vegetarian dishes.

 - Breakfast for two people per bedroom